00jferna/Meetup_Clone/README_OLD.md

 Create and return a new image for a group specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Require proper authorization: Current User must be the organizer for the group
+- Require proper authorization: Current User must be the organizer for the group
-* Request
+- Request

-  * Method: POST
+  - Method: **POST**
-  * URL: /api/groups/:groupId/images
+  - URL: **'/groups/:id/images/create'**
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {